Restorative Practices Training Options

 restorative practices

-As a Restorative Practices Facilitator and Trainer with the International Institute of Restorative Practices (IIRP) since 2015, I have extensive experience in Restorative Practices and Restorative Conferencing.
-I have dedicated countless hours to training and facilitating conversations aimed at building community, repairing harm, and restoring relationships and have had a significant impact within the State College Area School District, Penn State, and the broader Central PA community.
+As a Restorative Practices Facilitator and Trainer with the International Institute of Restorative Practices (IIRP) since 2015, I bring extensive experience in Restorative Practices and Restorative Conferencing.
+Over the years, I have dedicated countless hours to training and facilitating conversations focused on building community, repairing harm, and restoring relationships.
+My work has had a meaningful impact within the State College Area School District, Penn State University, and the broader Central Pennsylvania community.

 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”